 Given our modern lifestyle, neck pain has become a more common complaint among people of all ages.
 It’s almost inevitable for anyone to experience a crick in the neck or some neck discomfort or pain at one time or another.
 Neck pain can be challenging to cope with.
 It can range from a dull ache to sharp, radiating pain through the shoulders and arms.
-Some people may even experience weakness or numbness.
+Some people may even experience weakness or numbness, prompting a visit to a Monmouth neck pain chiropractor.

 Misinformation is abundant and floating around out there about neck pain.
 Most of these myths are as stubborn as neck pain itself.
 In this article, we’ll set the records straight on the top 3 misconceptions about neck pain.
 We’ll follow up with some facts to clear your mind of any mistaken beliefs you’ve adopted.